apache/nuttx/configs/sama5d3x-ek/README.txt

          CONFIG_MTD=y                          : Enable MTD support
          CONFIG_MTD_AT25=y                     : Enable the AT25 driver
          CONFIG_AT25_SPIMODE=0                 : Use SPI mode 0
-         CONFIG_AT25_SPIFREQUENCY=20000000     : Use SPI frequency 20MHz
+         CONFIG_AT25_SPIFREQUENCY=10000000     : Use SPI frequency 10MHz

+       The AT25 is capable of higher SPI rates than this.
+I have not experimented a lot, but at 20MHz, the behavior is not the same with all CM modules.
+This lower rate gives more predictable performance.

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization